 Riding beside the "Khoridol Saridag" mountains in the north of the country, this tour passes through some of the most spectacular scenery that Mongolia has to offer.
 After a one and a half hour flight to "Moron", capital of Khovsgol province, the circular route begins northwards through the Darkhad Depression.
 Views of the high peaks are fabulous and there are unusual historical & geographical features in the area.
 Some people of minority ethnic groups live here.
 Follow river valleys and cross over a high pass to arrive at the beautiful "Khovsgol" Lake, a fresh water inland sea.

 This is quite a tough itinerary, suitable for riders with some experience.
 It is classed as 98% off road, with some sections on rough jeep tracks and others on horse trails.
-The highest point is Jankhai Pass at 1700 meters, and there are several technical downhill stretches.
+The highest point is Jankhai Pass at 1900 meters, and there are several technical downhill stretches.
 Daily cycling distance varies up to a maximum of 85km.
-Outside Ulaanbaatar all nights will be spent camping in Western-style tents.
+Outside Ulaanbaatar accommodation is wild camping, ger camp or local hotel.
 This itinerary is suitable for cyclist with a reasonable level of fitness and off-road experience.

 Arrive in 'Ulaanbaatar' and go to hotel.
 Evening meet the tour leader and rest of group for Technical Briefing.
 The meeting talks about day by day itinerary and safety issues.
 Overnight in hotel.